muratk3n/thirdwave/en/README.md

 services, which the affluent consume at high rates as a percentage of their overall spending.
 This twist means that the consumption of the poor (goods) is taxed, while that of the rich (services) is largely exempted.
-The United States does not have a VAT; it has a poor manâ€™s VAT.
+The United States does not have a VAT; it has a poor man's VAT.

 Do you enjoy going to the opera?
 No sales tax.
 Have a country club